warrioryoko/reading-notes/reading-notes-js-templates-array-methods.md

 forEach() takes in an arrow function, and applies it once for each element of an Array it takes as a parameter.

 This reading assignment wasn't anywhere near as long as I thought it'd be, initially looking at the number of articles.
-It seems you just want us to really understand using Template Literals, and forEach() loops?
+It seems you just want us to really understand using Template Literals, and forEach() loops?git a